 No other element can substitute and it can’t be synthesized.

-Even if there’s lots of sun, water, and other elements, lack of phosphorus limits a plant or animal from using all of the other abundant resources.
+Even if there’s lots of sun, water, and all other elements a crop needs, lack of phosphorus limits a plant or animal from using them.
 Therefore, it is no exaggeration to say that phosphorus is the most important limiting nutrient.

 Recycling most of the phosphorus isn’t possible